When I joined the specialty retailer I was running marketing for, the site had five blog posts.

 It wasn’t fast.
 The first year was mostly foundation work.
 The results started compounding in year two.
 By year three, organic traffic was at a level where every new piece of content started ranking faster because the domain had greater authority.

 There’s no shortcut here.
 But there’s a system.
 And once the system is running, it keeps paying.
-A blog post written in 2022 is still driving traffic and revenue today.
+A blog post written years ago is still driving traffic today.

 That’s what content does that paid ads don’t.
 It compounds.